Meet the Team

 Hannah

 A lifelong musician with a passion for education and performance, Hannah is a dynamic music educator, performer, and music director based in the Greater Boston Area.
-She holds a B.A. in Voice Performance and Pedagogy from Plymouth State University and has been teaching since 2013.
+She holds a Bachelor of Arts in Voice Performance and Pedagogy from Plymouth State University (NH) and has been teaching privately since 2013.

 Recital Coordinator